XinghuaJulia/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-**Note**: At step 2, if the input is detected as invalid (either index is invalid or no arguments provided other than index), an error will be shown on the screen and the `EditCommand` object will NOT be created!.
+**Note**: At step 2, if the input is detected as invalid (either index is invalid or no arguments provided other than index), an error will be shown on the screen and the `EditCommand` object will NOT be created.
 </div>

 ---